Purchase Furniture Journal entry is to record asset purchases.

 We can start with the basic entry, assuming full cash payment.

 Now, we will record the entry with part payment in cash and exchange.
-There will not be any change on the debit side because the value of new furniture doesn’t change with the mode of payment.
+There will not be any change on the debit side because the value of the new furniture doesn’t change with the mode of payment.

 Change happens on the credit side.
 Credit the Bank/Cash for 75% of the furniture cost.